Agora-Lab-AI/The-Distiller/README.md

 # Roadmap

+* Conversation transformations like chain of thought prompting, conversational summaries, step by step breakdowns of conversations, explain your rational

 * Dynamically scale up agent instances, 2, 4, 100, 1000, all conversating with eachother.

 * Add Hugginggace polymorphic function to use any model on hf